 Hey!
 I’m Kelly.
-The artist behind Messy Ever After.
-I was a quirky and shy kid that developed a profound sense of misery in my teens.
+I’m the artist behind Messy Ever After with a hint of depression.
+A little about my origins: I was a quirky and shy kid that developed a profound sense of misery in my teens.
 First triggered by the outside world, and then inflicted and perpetuated by my flawed coping mechanisms.

 I know, I know.
 An artist with depression.
 How cliché.

 This story isn’t unique.
 The life events that led me to my darkness aren’t profound or dramatic.
 I mean, some of the stories are dramatic, but I’ll save that for my memoir *laughs to herself*.
 There are too many ways to find yourself lost in the dark so I don’t see the value in dredging up the specific woes of my past, but I’ll give you an outline of how they affected my behavior.

 Oh the misery!
 Sort of kidding…